 Different versions of Egg-nog

-Alcoholic or Non-Alcoholic Egg Punch:
+Alcoholic or Non-Alcoholic Egg Punch

 Here's how I make Eggnog at Debjanir Rannaghar!